howar31/howar31-blog/blog/lets-encrypt-ssl-gitlab-pages/README.md

 ---
-title: Secure GitLab Pages with Let's Encrypt Wildcard Certificate
+title: Secure GitLab Pages with Let's Encrypt Certificate
 date: 2019-03-23
-description: Secure the GitLab Pages with a free SSL/TSL wildcard certificate by Let's Encrypt once for all
+description: Secure the GitLab Pages with a free SSL/TSL certificate by Let's Encrypt once for all
 categories:
   - Dev Notes
 tags: